Astros vs. Padres Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 148 hits with 25 doubles, three triples, 22 home runs and 78 walks.
-He has driven in 92 runs with four stolen bases.
+- Alex Bregman has 149 hits with 25 doubles, three triples, 22 home runs, 78 walks and 92 RBI.
+He's also stolen four bases.

-- Bregman has picked up a hit in five games in a row.
-During his last five outings he is hitting .455 with two doubles, a walk and two RBI.
+- Bregman has picked up at least one hit in six games in a row.
+In his last 10 games he is hitting .395 with three doubles, a home run, two walks and five RBI.

 Bregman Recent Games